dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/automate-everything.md

 ### Create the storage account

-Then the main script runs the <em>New-AzureStorage.ps1</em> script, specifying "<em>&lt;websitename&gt;</em>storage" for the storage account name, and the same data center location as the web app.
+Then the main script runs the *New-AzureStorage.ps1* script, specifying "*&lt;websitename&gt;*storage" for the storage account name, and the same data center location as the web app.

 [!code-powershell[Main](automate-everything/samples/sample4.ps1?highlight=3)]